javierdelapuente/paas-charm/docs/explanation/how-are-12-factor-principles-applied.rst

 factors are a set of well established best practices that are specially relevant for web applications in cloud platforms.

-Juju provides a strong ecosystem that is composed of multitude of high quality software operators that enables the deployment, integration and lifecycle management at any scale, on any infrastructure.
+Juju provides a strong ecosystem composed of a multitude of high quality software operators that enables the deployment, integration and lifecycle management at any scale, on any infrastructure.
 The best way to take advantage of this strong ecosystem is to create a charm for